-Each year I know that spring has sprung when the green foliage of our grape hyacinth bulbs begin to peep up from the soil.
-And each year more and more of the bell-shaped blooms appear, carpeting the landscape with their brilliant blue color.
-There are many grape hyacinth varieties, 40 species alone, that are resilient additions to the landscape mirroring the blue skies heralding winters end.
+Each year I know that spring has sprung when the green foliage of our grape hyacinth bulbs begins to peep up from the soil.
+And each year more and more of the bell-shaped blooms appear carpeting the landscape with their brilliant blue color.
+There are many grape hyacinth varieties, 40 species alone, that are resilient additions to the landscape mirroring the blue skies heralding winter’s end.
 So what are grape hyacinth plants and what types of grape hyacinths are suited to your garden?
 Read on to learn more.

 About Grape Hyacinth Plants